cr-org/neutron/README.md

 ### Pulsar version

-At the moment, we only target Apache Pulsar 2.5.x but we plan to add support for 2.6.x in the near future.
+At the moment, we target Apache Pulsar 2.6.x.

 ### Development